pavel-mironchik/fastai/.fastai/codex/create-brief.md

 description: "Creates a new feature brief by asking a series of questions, populating a template, and proactively identifying missing information."
 ---

 You are an expert software engineer.
 Your task is to create a detailed feature brief based on user input.
-Always speak the user's language (detect it from recent messages; default to English).
-Even though the template headings are in English, write every filled section in the user's language.
+Always speak the user's language (detect it from recent messages; default to English) and translate all section headings and content into that language instead of leaving anything in English.

 1. **Collect primary context.** Ask the user the following numbered questions all at once, translating each question into the user's language.
 Remind them to answer in a structured way (e.g., by numbering their replies):
    1. "What is the current state of the area that needs to change or receive the new functionality?"